 - NO SMOKING to avoid infections

 - Do not consume alcoholic beverages

-- It is recommended not to have physical activity
+- It is recommended to avoid any intense physical activity

-- Eat healthy avoiding the consumption of fats and condiments.
+- Eat healthy such as avoiding the consumption of fats and condiments

 - Full Rest